klust/SupercomputersForStarters/docs/C01_Introduction/C01_S01_Goals.md

 -   What can and can we not expect from a supercomputer?

-The reader may be very much tempted to say **"I'm not a programmer, do I need to know all this?"** but one should realise a supercomputer is a very expensive machine and a large research infrastructure that should be used efficiently unless a cheap PC or smartphone.
-Whether a supercomputer will be used well depends on the problem you're trying to solve and on your choice of software.
+The reader may be very much tempted to say **"I'm not a programmer, do I need to know all this?"** but one should realise that a supercomputer is a very expensive machine and a large research infrastructure that should be used efficiently, unless a cheap PC or smartphone.
+Whether a supercomputer will be used well, depends on the problem you're trying to solve and on your choice of software.
 It also depends on the resources that you request when starting a program.
 Unlike your PC, a supercomputer is a large shared infrastructure and you have to specify which part of the